duneroadrunner/SaferCPlusPlus/README.md

 ### TRefCountingConstPointer, TRefCountingNotNullConstPointer, TRefCountingFixedConstPointer

-Just the "const" versions.
 TRefCountingPointer&lt;X&gt; actually does implicitly convert to TRefCountingPointer&lt;const X&gt;.
 But some prefer to think of the pointer giving "const" access to the object rather than giving access to a "const object".

 ###TStrongFixedPointer